jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 ```

 ### Streaming Frameworks
-To efficiently process the video on Raspberry Pi, we need a good video streaming framework that supports Raspberry Pi.
+We need a good video streaming framework that supports Raspberry Pi to efficiently process videos on Raspberry Pi.
 We can then access individual frames from the video to run inference.

 Since we are using a Pi camera, we can use the native "picamera2" library for video streaming.
 It is explicitly designed for the modern Raspberry Pi camera stack.